Valegro: Retirement

 On 14 December 2016, Valegro and Charlotte Dujardin marked his retirement from competition with a performance given at the London International Horse Show 2016 and televised live by the BBC.
 It was followed by a farewell ceremony with Valegro's owners, and companions Charlotte Dujardin, Carl Hester and Alan Davies.

+Death

+Valegro died on 1 December 2025, at the age of 23.
+The death was announced alongside that of Uthopia.
+Both died by euthanasia.

 Breeding

-Valegro is sired by the legendary KWPN stallion Negro, by Olympic Ferro.
+Valegro was sired by the legendary KWPN stallion Negro, by Olympic Ferro.

-Furioso II is his great great damsire.